An Introduction to String Diagrams for Computer Scientists: Semantics

 Of course, any subset of the generators $\Bcomult,\Bcounit, \Wunit,\Wmult$ gives a well-defined sub-SMC of ($\Rel$,$+$).
 We have not included all $2^4$ of them as they do not all correspond to well-known mathematical notions.

-We should also note that the way in which these theories are combined define distributive laws, a topic we have mentioned briefly in Remark~\ref{rmk:distributive-law}. \end{remark}
+We should also note that the ways in which these theories are combined define distributive laws, a topic we mentioned in Remark~\ref{rmk:distributive-law}. \end{remark}

 \begin{example}[Spans, $\times$] The category $\Span{\Set}$ has sets as objects and, as morphisms $X\to Y$, pairs of maps $f:A\to X, g:A\to Y$ with the same set $A$ as domain.
 We will write spans as $\spn{X}{f}{A}{g}{Y}$.
-One way to think about spans is as \emph{witnessed} or \emph{proof relevant} relations that keep track of the way in which two elements are related: an element $a$ of the apex $A$ can be thought of as a witness or a proof of the fact that $(f(a),g(a))$ are related by the span.
+One way to think about spans is as \emph{witnessed} or \emph{proof-relevant} relations.
+In other words, they keep track of the way in which two elements are related: an element $a$ of the apex $A$ can be thought of as a witness or a proof of the fact that $(f(a),g(a))$ are related by the span.
 Thus, the difference with relations is that there may be several ways in which two elements from $X$ and $Y$ are related by the same span $(A,f,g)$; if $f(a)=f(a')=x$ and $g(a)=g(a')=y$, then $(x,y)$ are related by two different witnesses $a$ and $a'$.
-If we forget the additional structure at the apex, we obtain a relation (in fact there is a way of constructing $\Rel$ from $\Span{\Set}$; the interested reader will find this explained in~\cite{Gadducci1998,Zanasi16}).

 The composition of two spans is obtained by computing what is called \emph{the pullback} of $g$ and $p$ below and composing the resulting outer two functions on each side:

 where $A\times_Y B := \{(a,b) \mid (g(a) = p(b)\}$ and $\pi_1,\pi_2$ are the two projections onto $A$ and $B$.
 Thus, the composition of $\spn{X}{f}{A}{g}{Y}$ followed by $\spn{Y}{p}{B}{q}{Z}$ is $\spn{X}{f\circ \pi_1}{A\times_Y B}{q\circ \pi_2}{Y}$.
 For a set $X$, the identity span is $\spn{X}{id_X}{X}{id_X}{X}$.
 As given, this operation is not strictly associative or unital.
 To make $\Span{\Set}$ into a bona fide category, we need to identify all isomorphic spans: two spans $\spn{X}{f}{A}{g}{Y}$ and $\spn{Y}{p}{B}{q}{Z}$ are isomorphic when there is a bijection $h: A \to B$ such that $p\circ h = f$ and $q\circ h = g$.